Elijah-Phifer/elijah-phifer.github.io/_publications/2024/2025_Enlightden.md

 # pub_date:       "2024"

 abstract: >-
-  With the help of federal student aid, higher education has become more financially attainable, allowing more students than ever the oppor- tunity for economic upward mobility.
-However, while financial access to higher education may be improving, there is still a systemic void of sup- port for learners of disadvantaged backgrounds, including students who can be described as\: nontraditional, low socio-economic status, or hav- ing certain learning disabilities.
+  "With the help of federal student aid, higher education has become more financially attainable, allowing more students than ever the oppor- tunity for economic upward mobility.
+However, while financial access to higher education may be improving, there is still a systemic void of sup- port for learners of disadvantaged backgrounds, including students who can be described as: nontraditional, low socio-economic status, or hav- ing certain learning disabilities.
 These students often lack study skills, educational support (i.e. tutoring), and expendable time to dedicate to school due to time consuming responsibilities (i.e. maintaining a job to